openebs-archive/openebs-docs/docs/installation.md

 ### Install OpenEBS using OpenEBS Helm Charts

 You have now set up helm and RBAC by following above [step](/docs/next/installation.html#setup-helm-rbac).
-Next,You should clone the latest OpenEBS repository.
-If you have cloned OpenEBS repository already,very that it is updated.
+Next, you should clone the latest OpenEBS repository.
+If you have cloned OpenEBS repository already, verify that it is updated.

-Latest OpenEBS repo can cloned and latest version can be packaged using following commands.
+Latest OpenEBS repo can be cloned and latest version can be packaged using following commands.

 ```
 git clone https://github.com/openebs/openebs.git
 helm package openebs/k8s/charts/openebs
 ```

-This will create a *tgz* file.This file will be used in following execution.Update new OpenEBS chart using following commands.
+This will create a *.tgz* file.
+This file will be used in following execution.
+Update new OpenEBS chart using following commands.

 ```
 git clone https://github.com/openebs/charts.git